VezertVezert

 These metrics create alignment between website development, marketing efforts, and revenue goals.

-A structured CRO strategy after website launch begins by defining which conversions matter and why.
+A structured CRO strategy after launch begins by defining which conversions matter and why.

 Identify Structural Weak Points Through Data